Stanford University

 William E. Ayer Professor of Electrical Engineering and Professor of Computer Science

 BioSubhasish Mitra holds the William E. Ayer Endowed Chair Professorship in the Departments of Electrical Engineering and Computer Science at Stanford University.
-He directs the Stanford Robust Systems Group, serves on the leadership team of the Microelectronics Commons AI Hardware Hub funded by the US CHIPS and Science Act, leads the Computation Focus Area of the Stanford SystemX Alliance, and is the Associate Chair (Faculty Affairs) of Computer Science.
+He directs the Stanford Robust Systems Group, serves on the leadership team of the Microelectronics Commons AI Hardware Hub, leads the Computation Focus Area of the Stanford SystemX Alliance, and is the Associate Chair (Faculty Affairs) of Stanford Computer Science.
 His research ranges across Robust Computing, NanoSystems, Electronic Design Automation (EDA), and Neurosciences.
 Results from his research group have influenced almost every contemporary electronic system and have inspired significant government and research initiatives in multiple countries.
-He has held several international academic appointments — the Carnot Chair of Excellence in NanoSystems at CEA-LETI in France, Invited Professor at EPFL in Switzerland, and Visiting Professor at the University of Tokyo in Japan.
-Prof. Mitra also has consulted for major technology companies including AMD (XIlinx), Cisco, Google, Intel, Merck (EMD Electronics), and Samsung.
+He has held several international academic appointments — the Carnot Chair of Excellence in NanoSystems at CEA-LETI in France, and Invited Professor at ETH and EPFL in Switzerland and University of Tokyo in Japan.
+Prof. Mitra also has consulted for major technology companies including AMD (XIlinx), Anthropic, Cisco, Google, Intel, Samsung, and Sony.
+He recently cofounded TenX Semi, a startup on AI autopilot for chip design.

 In the field of Robust Computing, he has created many key approaches for circuit failure prediction, CASP on-line diagnostics, QED system validation, soft error resilience, and X-Compact test compression.
-Their adoption by industry is growing rapidly, in markets ranging from cloud computing to automotive systems, under various names (Silicon Lifecycle Management, Predictive Health Monitoring, In-System Test Architecture, In-field Scan, In-fleet Scan).
-His X-Compact approach has proven essential to cost-effective manufacturing and high-quality testing of almost all 21st century systems.
+Their adoption by industry is growing rapidly, in markets ranging from cloud computing to automotive systems, under various names such as Silicon Lifecycle Management, Predictive Health Monitoring, In-System Test, In-field Scan, In-fleet Scan.
+His X-Compact approach has proven essential to cost-effective manufacturing and high-quality testing of almost all contemporary digital systems.
 X-Compact and its derivatives enabled billions of dollars of cost savings across the industry.

 In the field of NanoSystems, with his students and collaborators, he demonstrated several firsts: the first NanoSystems hardware among all beyond-silicon nanotechnologies for energy-efficient computing (the carbon nanotube computer), the first 3D NanoSystem with computation immersed in data storage, the first published end-to-end computing systems using resistive memories (Resistive RAM-based non-volatile computing systems delivering 10-fold energy efficiency versus embedded flash), and the first monolithic 3D integration combining heterogeneous logic and memory technologies in silicon foundry.
 These received wide recognition: cover of NATURE, several Highlights to the US Congress, and highlight as "important scientific breakthrough" by news organizations worldwide.